linkedin/css-blocks/ARCHITECTURE.md

 # CSS Blocks Architecture
 Welcome to css-blocks' architecture document!
 Here you will learn all about the css-blocks framework design, internals, and related build tooling.

-I heavily recommend you review the [CSS Blocks Project README][PROJECT_HOME] for a full overview of the css-blocks project and its public APIs!
+I heavily recommend you review the [CSS Blocks Project README][README] for a full overview of the css-blocks project and its public APIs!
 This document expects you have a good handle on Block syntax and Block composition concepts.

 I'll give you a chance to review...